 Toombs County did not field a team in 1951, but in 1952 the Vidalia Indians re-entered the GSL and won the league title.
 The team finished third in the regular season with a 66-58 record.
 In the playoffs the Indians defeated the second place Hazlehurst-Baxley Cardinals 4 games to 2.
 In the championship round Vidalia took care of the fourth place Douglas Trojans 4 games to 2.
 Jim Burns, a left-handed hitting outfielder from Morgantown, West Virginia, had a standout offensive season batting .324 with 47 doubles, 25 home runs and a whopping 155 RBI.
 At 6-2 and 205 pounds Burns played 14 seasons of minor league baseball and he was a .320 hitter with a career 156 homers.

-Beginning in 1952, Vidalia businessman Bill Estroff became the president of the Georgia State League and he held the title through the end of the end of the 1954 season.
+Beginning in 1952, Vidalia businessman Bill Estroff became the president of the Georgia State League and he held the title through the end of the 1954 season.

 The 1953 team had no chance to defend it’s title.
 The Indians dropped to the bottom of the standings winning just 33 percent of their games.
 At 41-82 Vidalia finished 42 games behind Hazlehurst-Baxley.
 Who got the blame?
 Well it must have been the coaching staff.
 The team had three managers that season.
 Bull Hammons, who led the 1952 team to the championship, was let go on May 22.
 Jake Daniel took over and he eventually was replaced by Donald Cross.
 The Indians drew 28,665.
 Hazlehurst-Baxley only attracted 19,101 to the ballpark, but the Cardinals preformed well before the small crowds winning the regular season title and then taking care Eastman 4 games to 3 to win the GSL Championship.

 What a bounce back season 1954 was for the Vidalia.
 The Indians were the best team during the regular season finishing five games ahead of second place Douglas.
 Vidalia won 66 percent of their games going 85-44.
 In the semifinals the Indians knocked off the Statesboro Pilots 4 games to 2 and they swept Douglas in four games in the finals.
 The championship Indians drew 53,334 fans averaging roughly 821 per night.